rossrobino/blog/src/content/drizzle-svelte.md

 vercel env pull .env.development.local
 ```

-- You should see a `.env.development.local` file in your project's root directory containing the environment variables for your project
+- You should see a `.env.development.local` file in your project's root directory containing the environment variables for your project (be sure to add `.env.*` files to your `.gitignore` file to ensure these variables are not committed to your repository.
+This is configured by default for new SvelteKit projects.)
 - Run `vercel dev` to test your development environment

 ### Dependencies